bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-07.md

 # Post-Lab, AKA  What To Turn In

 * pdf: the lab report, including a table with your frequencies for the Lotto numbers picked.
+For more Information on the report see [the Labs and Exercises page](../).
 * zip: the final version of your Lotto code, properly and thoroughly documented with javadoc.

 Lab assignments are due at 22:00 before your next lab.